-For most of us, we can no longer imagine life without the convenience, connection, and entertainment our smartphone, social media, and the internet provide us.
-Still, these impressive technological advances happened in such a short period, so suddenly, we didn't get a chance to pause, take a deep breath, and ask, 'what exactly are we signing up for?'
+Most of us can no longer imagine life without the convenience, connection, and entertainment our smartphone, social media, and the internet provide us.
+Still, these impressive technological advances happened in such a short period, so suddenly, that we didn't get a chance to pause, take a deep breath and ask; 'what exactly are we signing up for?'
 In the midst of admiring our shiny smartphones and marvelling at the wonders of the World Wide Web, we quickly adapted to our hyper-connected world without much fuss.

-What is the price we’re paying for all the time we’re spending online?
+What is the price we are paying for all the time we are spending online?

-A blog article by the one and only Cal Newport on digital minimalism. “… a simple, carefully curated, minimalist digital life is not a rejection of technology or a reactionary act of skepticism; it is, by contrast, an embrace of the immense value these new tools can offer…if we’re willing to do the hard work of figuring out how to best leverage them on behalf of the things we truly care about.”
+An article by Cal Newport on digital minimalism: A simple, carefully curated, minimalist digital life is not a rejection of technology or a reactionary act of skepticism; it is, by contrast, an embrace of the immense value these new tools can offer… if we’re willing to do the hard work of figuring out how to best leverage them on behalf of the things we truly care about.